barchewbacca/openapi-merge/README.md

 ## Description

-A github action that merge multiple openapi links from different repositories into one json file using [openapi-merge-cli](https://www.npmjs.com/package/openapi-merge-cli)
+A github action that merge multiple openapi links from different repositories into an array of object as JSON

 ## Usage